silksil/NOTES-CHEATSHEET/client/react/reduxForm.md

  );
 }
 ```
 There are three different states of a input in a form: pristine(not filled something into the input field), touched (enter text and focus away) and invalid.
-Now the errors will show up directly, but in this case we want to only show the errors if the user enters the touched state.
+Now the errors will show up directly, but in this case we want to only show the errors if the user enters the touched state. `{field.meta.touched ? field.meta.error : ''}` states: show error only if user touched field, else empty string.
 ```jsx
 renderField(field) {
  return (